AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 *Notes and HTML:*

-Notes for final section above:
+Quotes for use in final "read like" section above:
 https://github.com/hearvox/breaking-news/blob/master/Breaking-News-research/news-verification-checklists.md

 <blockquote>
 Blockquote